 Of all the productions on the Las Vegas Strip, Mystère stands out as a classic.
-One of six resident Cirque du Soleil shows, it has made its home at the Treasure Island Hotel since 1993, and it is still going strong after almost 24 years.
+One of six resident Cirque du Soleil shows, it has made its home at the Treasure Island Hotel since 1993, and it is still going strong.
 The production is brimming with high-energy performances, including a revamped teeterboard act and the timeless hand-to-hand duo that has been part of the show since its debut.
 Resident clown Brian Le Petit starts the night off with his mischievous antics before the show narrator, Moha-Samedi, leads the audience on a dreamlike journey that celebrates the beauty, sadness and mystery of life.

 The Stratosphere is the pinnacle of the Las Vegas skyline.
 Built between 1992 and 1995, the Stratosphere Tower is the tallest building in Sin City and the tallest freestanding tower in the United States.
 Developed by the same engineering firm that designed the Singapore Flyer, the tower is home to four thrill rides that draw adventure seekers of all types.
-Guests can skydive from the top of the tower with Sky Jump Las Vegas or dangle over the edge of the 1,149-foot (350-meter) tower on Insanity.
+Guests can skydive from the top of the tower with Sky Jump Las Vegas or dangle over the edge of the 1,149ft (350m) tower on Insanity.

 You can’t come to Las Vegas and not visit the Strip.
-The approximately 4.5-mile (7.2-kilometer) stretch of Las Vegas Boulevard is one of the most famous streets in the world and is home to the bulk of the hotels and resorts in the Las Vegas Valley.
+The approximately 4.5mi (7.2km) stretch of Las Vegas Boulevard is one of the most famous streets in the world and is home to the bulk of the hotels and resorts in the Las Vegas Valley.
 The ever-buzzing boulevard attracts millions of visitors each year, making it an ideal place to do exciting things in Vegas on your own, with kids, with your partner or what have you.
 The famous boulevard received its name from former Los Angeles vice cop and hotel owner Guy McAfee; he christened the section of Las Vegas Boulevard after the Sunset Strip in his hometown.

-The “Welcome to Las Vegas” sign is easily one of the most popular attractions in Las Vegas.
+The Welcome to Las Vegas sign is easily one of the most popular attractions in Las Vegas.
 Located at the south end of the Strip next to Mandalay Bay and the Little Church of the West, the famous sign has graced Las Vegas Boulevard since 1959.
 Designed by late local artist Betty Willis, the sign is a must-see and one of the best places in Las Vegas to take a selfie.